rkachowski/disregard-that-i-m-an-asshole/README.md

-This handy dandy plugin will perform advanced sentiment analysis on all messages that happen to pass into your field of vision during your everyday slack activity, and replace that which is subltly smug and concieted with something more overtly ridiculous.
+This handy dandy plugin will perform advanced sentiment analysis on all messages that happen to pass into your field of vision during your everyday slack activity, and replace that which is subltly smug and conceited with something more overtly ridiculous.

 Turn this